samdze/godot-native-bullets-plugin/README.md

 	var bullet_velocity = Vector2(cos(global_rotation), sin(global_rotation)) * 30.0

 	# Define which properties will be set to the newly spawned bullet.
-	# The bullet will be spawned in the same position of this node,
+	# The bullet will be spawned in the same position as this node,
 	# travelling in the direction defined by its rotation.
 	var properties = {
 		"transform": Transform2D(global_rotation, global_position),